WSuenaga/UNe3dMe/README_en.md

 Please install each reconstruction method individually.

 # 3. Quick Start
-This section explains the workflow from installing Mip-Splatting to dataset creation, 3D reconstruction, and evaluation.
+This section explains the workflow, from installing Mip-Splatting to dataset creation, training, visualization of the 3D reconstruction results, and rendering and evaluation.

 ## 3.1.
 Installing Mip-Splatting
 Set up the Mip-Splatting environment.